nodecosmos/charybdis/charybdis/README.md

-# High-Performance ORM for ScyllaDB in Rust
+# Rust ORM for ScyllaDB
 ### Use monstrous tandem of scylla and charybdis for your next project
 ⚠️ *WIP*: This project is currently in an experimental stage.
 It depends on Rust: 1.75.0 which is currently Beta and it's scheduled for stable release on [Dec 28](https://forge.rust-lang.org/)

 <img src="https://www.scylladb.com/wp-content/uploads/scylla-opensource-1.png" height="250">